30 May 2006

 The four of us hopped on the bus in Kashka Suu, about 20 km south of Bishkek.
 As usual, it was a minibus and had seats for 14, including the driver.
 Since we were so far out of town, the price to downtown Bishkek was 15 som each instead of the 5 som we pay in town.

 We’d flagged him down a few hundred meters before the true beginning point for the route because he was looking for passengers.
-We waiting at the official starting point for 10 minutes and were off to Bishkek with a total of 6 passengers on the bus.
+We waited at the official starting point for 10 minutes and were off to Bishkek with a total of 6 passengers on the bus.

 The driver continued to look for passengers, waiting for several to run to the bus.
 Then we started to pick people up from the side of the road, as usual (you don’t see a lot of drivers waiting for passengers).
 When we were up to 17 people in the bus (the three children were on their respective parents’ laps), we picked up what looked like a soccer team of around 10 teenaged boys.
 They stayed crowded in the front of the bus and hopped off a few kilometers later in another town.
 We also picked up a few more people along the way and let off a couple of people.